 Expect some throat dryness and irritation.

-Pain medication will be prescribed as needed.
-Don’t take medication containing aspirin or ibuprofen.
+Pain medicine will be prescribed as needed.
+Don’t take medicine that contains aspirin or ibuprofen.
 These can cause increased bleeding.

 You’ll need to follow up with your doctor within a week after your surgery.
 Here is what to expect: